NJarZe/gdp-gitbook/power-bi-guidelines.md

 * GLOBAL: Workspaces for Group \(HQ\).
 These projects are usually managed and worked on by the BICC.
 * BICC: Workspaces for BICC reporting \(monitoring, logging, consumption reports, etc.\)

 Project Name \[Dev\]: This is the last part of the workspace name, and it should be the project name.
-Spaces are allowed in teh project name.
+Spaces are allowed in the project name.
 The \[Dev\] indicates that the development workspace should have the word Dev as a suffix.

 Note: the 3 parts of the workspace name are separated by a hyphen with a space; this is done to make names easier to read.